-Academically-Based Service-Learning (ABSL) provides students with the opportunity to engage in service-learning in connection with coursework through linking service experiences with relevant assignments and activities.
+Academically-Based Service-Learning (ABSL) provides students with the opportunity to engage in service-learning in connection with their courses through linking service experiences with relevant assignments and activities.
 Through this integration, service becomes a pedagogical tool that is used to meet course objectives as well as a way to serve individuals and communities.
 ABSL may be used across disciplines.

 - Include service-learning as an option in place of another requirement for a class, such as a paper.